FinalDoom/FFXI-FishingForm/readme.rst

 uses bitbucket's built-in JIRA-like system.
 The "official" site for downloading the most recent version is `the bitbucket`_ or at `the FFEvo download page`_.

+For Ashita users, make sure you download the most recent Windower resources xml package and put it in the same directory as FishingForm.exe, as with most other programs.
+You should have areas.xml etc. in a folder called resources in the program directory.

 .. _guide here: http://www.howtogeek.com/howto/windows-vista/make-user-account-control-uac-stop-blacking-out-the-screen-in-windows-vista/

 ..
 IMPORTANT:: **Windows Vista+ Notice**